Easy Ayurveda Video Classes

 Traditional uses of Karanj

 In ayurvedic classical literature also the seed and seed oil is appreciated in different contexts in the treatment of varieties of neuro- muscular disorders and in skin diseases.
 The barks as well as leaves are also quoted for the treatment of blood borne diseases as well as to take out the excess morbidity from the body.
 It is the reason why it is used in several chronic disorders, especially in vatic disorders and in hemorrhoids, fistula and sinus conditions.
-The wound healing ability of the bark is appreciated hundreds together years back itself.
+The wound healing ability of the bark was appreciated hundreds of years back itself.

 In recent days bitter principles of this plant have created a lot of hope in giving significant benefit in Type II Diabetes Mellitus cases too.